600k - 19 July 2025 starting at 0600 (Exeter)

 Continuing South the route turns on to the A4.

-The next section takes you into rural Hampshire, through the market town of Overton, under the A303, and through Winchester.
-More suburban roads lead to Chandler's Ford.
+The next section takes you into rural Hampshire, through the market town of Overton, under the A303 to a control at Winchester.
 From there you cross the Test Valley and follow lanes to Salisbury.
 There's a bit of urban cycling towards the railway station, then a route to Wilton avoiding some of the main road.

 From Honiton the by-passed old A30 takes you all the way towards Exeter.
 However, to keep the distance to near 600k, the finish is Cranbrook at the Cranberry Inn (on your right by the second roundabout, closes at 2200).